 It’s time to create a social media policy

-Many of our clients ask whether they really need to create a policy.
+Many of our clients ask whether they really need to create a social media policy.
 The answer is a resounding, yes!
-It has never been more important for businesses to cover themselves on social media and put a policy in place.
-This will clearly state your position on staff use of social media whether on the company’s time, or during their own.
+It has never been more important for businesses to cover themselves and put a social media policy in place.
+This will clearly state your position on staff use of social media whether on the company’s time or during their own.

-We recommend you set out simple, straight forward guidance for all staff to refer to.
-Involve them in it, canvass opinion on what they would like to be able to do, and work out whether it is realistic.
-Why not hold a brief workshop with employees once it’s complete to explain to them in person what it means, and how it will affect them.
+We recommend you set out simple, straightforward guidance for all staff to refer to.
+Involve them in it, canvass opinions on what they would like to be able to do, and work out whether it is realistic.
+Why not hold a brief (remote) workshop with employees once it’s complete to explain to them in person what it means, and how it will affect them?

 - Include legal elements to cover confidential information about the company.
 Be clear on what constitutes misuse with easy-to-understand examples.

-Make sure your employees are using the correct privacy settings on their personal accounts, particularly if they are sharing private photos which potential customers or competitors could access.
+- Include privacy settings.
+Make sure your employees are using the correct privacy settings on their personal accounts, particularly if they are sharing private photos that potential customers or competitors could access.

-If you would like more information or advice on preparing a Social Media Policy, please contact us and we would be delighted to help.
+If you would like more information or advice on preparing a Social Media Policy, please let us know and we would be delighted to help.
 Alternatively, read our 10 most common HR challenges for small businesses.